Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 - Noninvasive ambulatory monitoring, consisting of 30-day pre-symptom external loop recordings or MCT (Mobile Cardiovascular Telemetry), fails to establish a definitive diagnosis

-- For persons without heart failure, prior myocardial infarction or significant ECG abnormalities, symptoms occur so infrequently and unpredictably (less frequently than once per month) that noninvasive ambulatory monitoring (MCT or external loop recorders) are unlikely to capture a diagnostic ECG.
+- For persons without heart failure, prior myocardial infarction, or significant ECG abnormalities, symptoms occur so infrequently and unpredictably (less frequently than once per month) that noninvasive ambulatory monitoring (MCT or external loop recorders) is unlikely to capture a diagnostic ECG.

 - For evaluation of members with suspected atrial fibrillation as a cause of cryptogenic stroke who have had a non-diagnostic Holter monitor.